codemancers/invoker/faq.md

 a.
 On OSX - you have to first remove DNS resolver file in `/etc/resolver/dev` and then firewall rule that port forwards incoming requests on port `80` and `443` to another port.

 You can remove Invoker setup by removing `/etc/resolver/dev` and by running `sudo launchctl unload -w com.codemancers.invoker.firewall.plist`.
 Finally remove this file `/Library/LaunchDaemons/com.codemancers.invoker.firewall.plist`.
+Don't forget to restart your machine after removing firewall files.

 b.
 On `Linux` - you can first uninstall `dnsmasq` and `rinetd` packages and after that you can remove following files:
 <ul style="margin-left:50px;">